AlexandreGrego1/FinalVersion20-10-20/README.md

 Those pages point to the next call with an action button.
 Visitors can have different navigations throughout the menu navigation.

 1. As a visitor to the website, I want to easily navigate throughout the website portfolio.
-	i.
-A fixed navigation bar navigation overflowing the screen is applied. ii.
-The visitors can easily access the navigation from whatever part of the portfolio they are in.
+	1. A fixed navigation bar navigation overflowing the screen is applied.
+	2. The visitors can easily access the navigation from whatever part of the portfolio they are in.

 2. As a recruiter, I want to decide quickly if the candidate is a good fit for the job position offered.
-	i.
-On the resume page, there are two sections about "work history" and "my skills". ii.
-A resume is displayed to let the recruiter know about the work experience and education of the candidate.
+	1. On the resume page, there are two sections about "work history" and "my skills".
+	2. A resume is displayed to let the recruiter know about the work experience and education of the candidate.

 3. As a recruiter, I want to know more about the candidate's profile.
-	i.
-On the home page, a "who I am" section is applied. ii.
-A text with a brief autobiography about the candidate's experiences is available for recruiters to analyze the profile of the candidate. iii.
-A casual picture is applied to this section to bring positive emotion to the recruiter.
+	1. On the home page, a "who I am" section is applied.
+	2. A text with a brief autobiography about the candidate's experiences is available for recruiters to analyze the profile of the candidate.
+    3. A casual picture is applied to this section to bring positive emotion to the recruiter.

 4. As a recruiter, I want to know about the candidate's last jobs.
-	i.
-On the footer, social network media is applied. ii.
-The social network provides the past jobs of the candidate. iii.
-Once the recruiter clicks on the network media, a new tab is opened linking the network media clicked. iv.
-Target_blank function is applied to keep the recruiter on the main page.
+	1. On the footer, social network media is applied.
+	2. The social network provides the past jobs of the candidate.
+	3. Once the recruiter clicks on the network media, a new tab is opened linking the network media clicked.
+	4. Target_blank function is applied to keep the recruiter on the main page.

 5. As a recruiter, I want to make sure that the candidate is available to start a new career from entry-level.
-	i.
-On the home page, an about me section is applied. ii.
-The candidate explains "why the company" should hire him.
+	1. On the home page, an about me section is applied.
+	2. The candidate explains "why the company" should hire him.

 6. An interested recruiter wants to contact the candidate for an interview process.
-	i.
-Personal information, e-mail link, and a contact form are applied. ii.
-All pages have a footer with e-mail contact displayed. iii.
-On the home page, personal information is applied.
-The recruiter can easily find the e-mail or mobile number of the candidate. iv.
-A contact page with a form is applied to the recruiter or other users send a project in mind or a text for contact.
+	1. Personal information, e-mail link, and a contact form are applied.
+	2. All pages have a footer with e-mail contact displayed.
+	3. On the home page, personal information is applied.
+The recruiter can easily find the e-mail or mobile number of the candidate.
+	4. A contact page with a form is applied to the recruiter or other users send a project in mind or a text for contact.

 7. As a recruiter, I want to see the development projects that the candidate is involved in.
-	i.
-On the footer page, network media is applied. ii.
-Once the recruiter clicks on the network media, a new tab is opened linking the network media clicked keeping the recruiter on the main page.
+	1. On the footer page, network media is applied.
+	2. Once the recruiter clicks on the network media, a new tab is opened linking the network media clicked keeping the recruiter on the main page.

 ### Testing website functionality